Keurig Smart Brewer - Hero background

 7.8/10

-Fast, convenient single-serve brewing with 195-198°F measured temps.
-K-Cup extraction is quick but limited—20-25 second water contact time vs. 3-4 minutes for drip
+Fast convenient single-serve with 195-198°F temps.
+K-Cup extraction limited by 20-25 second water contact vs 3-4 minutes for drip

 convenience